 “What if…..our negation of the feminine principle was responsible for climate change?…The shock (of disconnection form the Earth) needs to melt so that the locked up energy is made available to the creation of the world we actually want.
 If we don’t feel it, if it doesn’t become personal, then nothing will change.
 This vital ancient and very present grief is the lubricant of behaviour change.
 Feel it and you will no longer be able to collude with it.”

 Through relationship…Living in patriarchal society the dominant narrative is often seen through a male lense.
 Both men and women have masculine and feminine energy and the negation of one, undermines the other.
 This course is about honouring both the sun and moon energy within you, to bring about greater sense of wholeness or union.

 Spiritual practices are usually inherited though family or community.
-Or they spring up in times of need, when circumstances demand that we grow deeper trust/faith in that which goes beyond what we can currently see.
+Or they spring up in times of need, when circumstances demand that we grow deeper trust and have faith in that which goes beyond what we can currently see.
 Finding more ease in our discomfort with the unknown is a key part of the practice.
-Spiritual practices in and of themselves are essentially useless but what they yield is essential.
-And that is love.

 “Spiritual practice are unlimited – and they are imaginative.
 And especially full of love.
 They come from love, they encourage love and they produce love.
 When you do them over time you find that you are living in a world full of love.
 And for your life and for our lives collectively in the times to come we are going to need love – lots of love.
 In good times, love is lovely.
 Nothing can be better. and in hard times, love is necessary.
 It turns tragedy into opportunity – something difficult and unwanted becomes a chance to drive love deeper, to make it wiser, fuller, more glorious and more resilient”.